MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 When distributing your WebView2 app, make sure that the WebView2 Runtime is present on the client machine.
 This requirement applies to both the Evergreen and Fixed Version distribution modes.

-If you want to use the Fixed Version distribution mode, you can skip the next couple of sections and navigate to [Details about the Fixed Version runtime distribution mode](#details-about-the-fixed-version-runtime-distribution-mode).
+If you want to use the Fixed Version distribution mode, you can skip the next couple of sections and jump ahead to [Details about the Fixed Version runtime distribution mode](#details-about-the-fixed-version-runtime-distribution-mode).

 ### Servicing the WebView2 Runtime through Windows Server Update Services (WSUS)

-Refer to the Windows Server Update Services (WSUS) section of the [Managing WebView2 applications](enterprise.md#windows-server-update-services-wsus) article.
+See [Windows Server Update Services (WSUS)](enterprise.md#windows-server-update-services-wsus) in _Manage WebView2 applications_.

 ### Runtime or browser support during development or production